 Write v to a [i] and evaluate body.
 The given index need not be complete and can also be a slice, but in these cases, the value of v must be an array of the proper size.
-Syntactic sugar for let a = a with [i] <-v in a.
+This notation is Syntactic sugar for let a = a with [i] = v in a.